Remod-org/Horses/README.md

 Users with permission may also spawn and remove their owned horses.

+Purchased horses should also become managed by the plugin.

 Limits may be set for standard and VIP users.

 ### Configuration